F286/TowerDefence/README.md

 Changing your programming environment can feel like changing your religion.
 However, this is something we all must do! :)

-<sup>1</sup> Relatively small increases in efficiency will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
+<sup>1</sup> Relatively modest increases in productivity will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
 Related to the Pareto Distribution.
 [Link](https://youtu.be/-k_FfS1kHfY)